Approximating Pandora's Box with Correlations: Connecting and

-We are going to highlight the differences in the proof of Theorem~\ref{thm:pbv_to_pb0_log}, and show how to change Algorithm~\ref{algo:pbv_pb0} to work with the new oracle, that requires the scenarios to have uniform probability.
+We are going to highlight the differences with the proof of Main Lemma~\ref{thm:pbv_to_pb0_log}, and show how to change Algorithm~\ref{algo:pbv_pb0} to work with the new oracle, that requires the scenarios to have uniform probability.
 The function \textbf{Expand} shown in Algorithm~\ref{algo:pbv_upb0} is used to transform the instance of scenarios to a uniform one where every scenario has the same probability by creating multiple copies of the more likely scenarios.
-The function is formally described in Algorithm~\ref{algo:expand} in Section~\ref{sec:apn_new_tool} of the Appendix, alongside the proof of Theorem~\ref{thm:pbv_to_upb0_log}.\\
+The function is formally described in Algorithm~\ref{algo:expand} in Section~\ref{sec:apn_new_tool} of the Appendix, alongside the proof of Main Lemma~\ref{thm:pbv_to_upb0_log}.\\